 Over 55 years ago, the English folk music and dance scene was undergoing a revival and there were festivals celebrating the traditions in the south-west and north of England but nothing in the south-east.

-The late Jack Hamilton was instrumental in the growth of the Sidmouth Folk festival over sixty years ago, but he wanted to found his own festival somewhere in the south-east so he set out to find the perfect seaside town.
+The late Jack Hamilton was instrumental in the growth of the Sidmouth Folk festival over sixty years ago, but he wanted to found his own festival somewhere in the south-east so he set out to find the perfect location.

-He arrived in Broadstairs and knew at once this was the perfect place.
+He arrived in Broadstairs and knew at once this was the place to start a folk festival in a beautiful seaside location.

-The Folk Show took place twice a day and then the festival expanded into the pubs and the Retort House as a song venue.
+The Folk Show took place twice a day in Pierremont Park, with Jack’s caravan as festival HQ.
+Dance sides from around the country and abroad performed on the wooden boards in front of an old WW1 tent.
+Then the festival expanded into some town pubs and the Retort House as a song venue.

 Funding came from the District Council who provided a £100 deficit guarantee.
 The English Folk Dance and song society provided a £50 grant.

-In the early 70’s the festival became well known in the folk world and more workshops and dance events were added and the festival also laid out camping facilities at a local school.
+In the early 70’s, the festival became well known in the folk world and more workshops and dance events were added and Folk Week also laid out camping facilities at a local school.
 Extra grants were secured and sponsorship grew.
 South East Arts also recognised the festival and gave a small grant.

-In 2001 Folk Week – thanks to a Development grant from the Arts Council, hired a 500 seater marquee to programme the headline acts and as a result, the turnover tripled in just a couple of years, exceeding all expectations.
+In 2001, Folk Week received a 3 year Regional Arts Development grant from the Arts Council to support the hire of a 500 seater marquee for festival headline acts.
+As a result, the turnover tripled in just a couple of years, exceeding all expectations.
+The challenge has always been to raise enough funds through grants, sponsorship and ticket sales to cover the expenditure of the additional infrastructure.

 The festival benefits and always has done, from an amazing army of volunteers without whom Folk Week would not happen.
 They do everything from taking tickets from the door, staffing the Festival Centre, the campsite, driving minibuses – all in exchange for a season ticket.